mkapur/sab-2021-doc/_main.knit.md

 ## Research and Data Needs{-}
 Most of the research needs listed below entail investigations that need to take place outside of the routine assessment cycle and require additional resources to be completed.

-1. Not all of the available sablefish otoliths were aged for this stock assessment because of time constraints resulting from the federal government furlough, and, in some cases, the sample sizes of aged fish are lower than what would be ideal.
+1. Not all of the available sablefish otoliths were aged for this stock assessment update because of time constraints resulting from Covid-19, exacerbated by the the federal government furlough in 2019, and, in some cases, the sample sizes of aged fish are lower than what would be ideal.
 Resources should be provided to age otolith samples from years with missing age data or small sample sizes.

 2. A transboundary stock assessment and the management framework to support such assessments would be beneficial given the migratory nature and broad distribution of sablefish along the Pacific Rim.
 A transboundary assessment would likely improve the ability to estimate the scale of the population, particularly during the early modeled period.